Y09mogal/Synergy_Hackathon_FrostByte/README.txt

 Known bugs:
--> Due to the lack of proper data management and storage, the deleted comments olnly disappear temporarily from the screen.
+-> Due to the lack of proper data management and storage, the deleted comments only disappear temporarily from the screen.
 -> Any users can report bugs faced by them and are welcome to do so.
 -> Any major bugs/fixes will be removed as soon as possible.